Are your eyes included in your hygiene regimen?

 Stop wearing contacts for a while.

-Not having to wear contacts is one of the main benefits of LASIK surgery, but if you have not had the surgery yet, come see us after the virus subsides to eliminate this risk!
+Not having to wear contacts is one of the main benefits of LASIK surgery, but if you have not had the procedure yet, come see us after the virus subsides to eliminate this risk!
 In the meantime, consider switching to your glasses for a while, so you aren’t touching your eyes every day and putting yourself at risk for infection.

 Wash your hands.